 This telescope requires little maintenance work.
-Still, there are a few maintenance rules, which are applicable to all telescopes in general.
-The Celestron 127 EQ PowerSeeker telescope, in particular.
+Still, there are a few maintenance rules, which are applicable to all telescopes in general, and to the Celestron PowerSeeker 127 EQ telescope in particular.

-- Care and clean the optics – clean the dust or the moisture you may have on your optics.
-Gently brush the dust with a soft camel hair brush.
-If you’re using a soft tissue, remember not to rub in circles.
+- Care and clean the optics – Clean the dust or the moisture you may have on your optics.
+Gently brush the dust with a soft camel hairbrush.
+If you’re using soft tissue, remember not to rub in circles.
 Clean it with low to no pressure, starting from the center of the lens (or mirror) to the exterior.

-- When you’re done with the scope, remember to apply all cover-lens to prevent any further contamination.
+- When you’re done with the scope, remember to apply all lens covers to prevent any further contamination.

 - Do not try to repair or adjust the telescope.
 This is entirely the Celestron’s repair department job.
 By trying to repair it, you may actually lose the warranty, so don’t do it.

-- This is the golden rule of all telescope: never look directly at the sun with a telescope.
-You will damage both your Celestron 127 EQ PowerSeeker telescope, and your eyes.
+- This is the golden rule of all telescopes: never look directly at the sun with a telescope.
+You will damage both your Celestron PowerSeeker 127 EQ telescope and your eyes.

 - Never use your telescope to project an image.
 Telescopes are not projectors, and any source of internal heat will immediately damage the telescope.

-- If you are buying this scope for the use of your children, you should try, as much as possible, not to leave the telescope unsupervised.
+- If you are buying this scope for your children, you should try, as much as possible, not to leave the telescope unsupervised.
 Telescopes usually come with a 12+ warning.
-However, even adults who are not familiarized with the optical instruments may harm your scope.
+However, even adults who are not familiarized with optical instruments may harm your scope.
 When it comes to your optical instruments, you can never be too careful with the people handling it.

-When buying from Amazon, the Celestron 127EQ PowerSeeker telescope comes with the following accessories:
+When buying from most online retailers, the Celestron 127EQ PowerSeeker telescope comes with the following accessories:

 Warranty and Guarantee Information